imagej/imagej.github.io/_pages/develop/logging.md

 ## How does logging work in ImageJ?

+{% include aside content="
+The six standard near-universal log levels are:

+* `NONE` - Do not log any messages.
+* `ERROR` - Log only execution errors.
+* `WARN` - Log errors and warnings.
+* `INFO` - Log informational messages.
+* `DEBUG` - Log detailed debugging messages.
+* `TRACE` - Log everything possible, including debugging stack traces." %}

-{% include box float='right' %} [ImageJ2](/software/imagej2) uses the SciJava logging framework for all core logging.
+[ImageJ2](/software/imagej2) uses the SciJava logging framework for all core logging.
 And the vanilla ImageJ2 distribution uses the `StderrLogService` which emits those messages to the standard error stream.
 The default log level is **`INFO`**.

 That said, there is a problem with using the standard output and/or error streams in a GUI-driven application: such messages are not visible by default.
 To work around this fact, many GUI-driven applications implement their own UI component for log messages, typically a "Log window" of some sort.
 This solution is how [ImageJ 1.x](/software/imagej1) addresses the logging problem on the GUI side: plugins are expected to call the static `IJ.log` and `IJ.handleException` methods to emit log messages and report exceptions to the user, respectively.